FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

 \subsection{FedECA and MAIC both control SMD}

-We will compare in the next section the ability of several methods to correctly detect a treatment effect if there is one (statistical power) while not detecting it if there is none (type I error control).
-The main competitors of FedECA are matching-adjusted indirect comparisons (MAIC)~\cite{signorovitch2012matching}, a method that allows to estimate a treatment effect using only aggregated statistics such as the mean and the standard deviation from the treatment arm which are made available to the control arm, and the unweighted version of FedECA (WebDISCO~\cite{lu2015webdisco}).
-The reweighting procedure of MAIC involves only communicating statistics a single time between the centers, therefore MAIC's reweighting is a federated analytics method (FA) while FedECA's reweighting uses FL.

-Before measuring power and type I error we first assess the performance of the reweighting step of FedECA with respect to the correction of covariate shift which is induced by the non-randomized nature of the two arms and which results in confounding bias in the treatment effect estimation.
-To do that we estimate the standardized mean difference (SMD) of covariates between the two treatment groups after reweighting.
-The SMD is a coarse \textit{univariate} measure which summarizes for each covariate the balance between the two groups by only looking at the first and second order moments, see Methods Section~\ref{sec:smd}.
+To assess the performance of FedECA, we compare it with another more naïve federated method in terms of the ability to correctly detect the presence of a treatment effect.
+We start by focusing on the reweighting step of FedECA, an important step to correct for the confounding bias, as measured by the standardized mean difference (SMD) of covariates between the two patient groups after reweighting.
+The SMD is a coarse univariate measure which summarizes for each covariate the balance between the two groups by only looking at the first and second order moments, see Methods Section~\ref{sec:smd}.
 However SMD is expected by regulators~\cite{us2023considerations}, which ask ECA methods to control SMD below a threshold (usually $10\%$).
-While MAIC explicitly enforces perfect matching of low order moments irrespective of the covariate shift leading to zero SMD \textit{by design} (see Methods Section~\ref{sec:maic}), FedECA does \textit{multivariate} balancing through the propensity scores.
+In this context, the main competitor of FedECA is the matching-adjusted indirect comparison (MAIC)~\cite{signorovitch2012matching}, a method that allows to reweight the individual patient data (IPD) from a treatment arm to match the mean and the standard deviation of data from an external control arm for which the IPD are not accessible.
+The two reweighting approaches differ mainly in two ways.
+First, since MAIC's reweighting procedure involves communicating statistics only once between the centers, it is essentially a federated analytic method (FA), whereas FedECA's reweighting uses FL.
+Second, while MAIC explicitly enforces perfect matching of low order moments irrespective of the covariate shift, leading to zero SMD by design (see Methods Section~\ref{sec:maic}), FedECA does multivariate balancing through the propensity scores.

-We consider scenarios with different levels of covariate shift.
-In one end of the spectrum, treatment allocation does not depend on the covariates: there is no covariate shift.
-Therefore the SMDs of all covariates are small even before reweighting.
-On the other end of the spectrum, treatment allocation depends more and more on the covariates values (details of the data generation are given in Section~\ref{subsec:data_sim}).
-Therefore we expect weighting to be necessary to control SMD.